 Naofumi and Malty are basically opposites in every way, too.

-Naofumi is (technically) just a civilian who is initially hated, but gradually becomes beloved by the peasantry and even praised as a true hero while Malty starts out as a princess whose country gradually wisens up to her rotten behavior before being exposed as a manipulative sociopath and stripped of her royal title.
+Naofumi is (technically) just a civilian who is initially hated, but gradually becomes beloved by the peasantry, praised as a true hero, and even given a noble title late in the story.
+Malty starts out as a princess whose country gradually wisens up to her rotten behavior before being exposed as a manipulative sociopath and stripped of her royal title.